-Mercedes-Benz’s small seven-seat SUV is one of Singapore’s hot cars for 2020 – here’s everything we know about it so far
+Mercedes-Benz’s small seven-seat SUV is one of Singapore’s hot cars for 2020 – here’s everything you need to know about it now

 UPDATE: 27 November 2019: We’ve test driven both the GLB 200 and AMG GLB 35 models, read the reviews for a more in-depth info – or watch our video review that sums it all up.